quantlabio/quantlab/CONTRIBUTING.md

 ## The Jupyter Server Extension

-The Jupyter server extension source files are in the `jupyterlab/` subdirectory.
+The Jupyter server extension source files are in the `quantlab/` subdirectory.
 To use this extension, make sure the Jupyter notebook server version 4.2 or later is installed.

-### Build the JupyterLab server extension
+### Build the QuantLab server extension

-When you make a change to JupyterLab npm package source files, run:
+When you make a change to QuantLab npm package source files, run:

 ```bash
 npm run build